 Entertainment

-Entertainment costs include things like museums, movies, parking, etc. Our total entertainment expenses for 2018 were: $2,663.64.
+Entertainment costs include things like museums, movies, parking, etc. Our total entertainment expenses were: $2,663.64.

 - Average Monthly Cost: $222